 DIVNICK™ Operating Instructions

-(This is an expanded copy of the printed instructions that are included with each club.)
+This page is an expanded version of the printed instructions that are included with each club.

 CONGRATULATIONS!
 The DIVNICK™ is the most innovative golf club in 50 years.
 It combines the latest golf club physics (perimeter weighting, progressive offset shaft alignment, low center of gravity and extra-large sweet spot) with over 34 loft options using a unique vernier transmission hidden in the club.
 You can select from several putters, all the irons, multiple wedges, and even half lofts.
 The locking lever needs only to be finger-tight and requires no separate clumsy leverage tool.
 Simply stated, there has never before been anything like the DIVNICK™!
 We know you will enjoy it for years to come.

 This page has three sections:

 - Performance and Best-Play Topics

 To ensure your enjoyment, please review all the directions, cautions, and Best-Play Topics.
 Quite a few customers have not done this and initially thought their transmission was broken because they didn't understand how to use the back-and-forth shifting, or they didn't know they needed to re-align the black lever which will progress during the break-in period.
 We recommend that you practice adjusting the lofts at home before playing.
 Then spend a little time at the driving range (off real grass rather than mats if possible).
 You will learn the distance of each loft and discover which loft gives you the best distance.
 It may surprise you that it will not be the "D" as discussed in the Best-Play Topics.

 LEFTIES: These instructions are pictured and described for right handed players.
 Lefties will be the opposite.